Analytic approach to variance optimization under an $\ell_1$ constraint: Introduction

-A common regularizer is $\ell_2$ (shrinkage or ridge regression) whose effect has been studied by a number of authors \cite{jobson1979Improved,jorion1986Bayes,ledoit2003Improved,ledoit2004Honey,ledoit2004AWell,golosnoy2007Multivariate, DeMiguel2009,Shinzato2016Minimal}.
-In its most recent, nonlinear form shrinkage can produce very good quality estimates \cite{ledoit2012nonlinear,Bun2016Laundrette}.
+A common regularizer is $\ell_2$ (shrinkage or ridge regression) whose effect has been studied by a number of authors, see \cite{jobson1979Improved,jorion1986Bayes,ledoit2003Improved,ledoit2004Honey,ledoit2004AWell,golosnoy2007Multivariate,Shinzato2016Minimal} among many others.
+In its most recent, nonlinear form shrinkage can produce very good quality estimates \cite{ledoit2012nonlinear,Bun2016Laundrette,ledoit2017Direct}.
 Another popular regularizer is based on the $\ell_1$ norm (lasso) \cite{tibshirani1996regression}.
-Lasso is known to lead to sparse estimates, reducing the effective dimension of the problem and stabilizing the estimator beyond the critical value of $r=1$.
+Lasso is known to lead to sparse estimates, reducing the effective dimension of the problem and stabilizing the estimator.
+Jagannathan and Ma \cite{Jagannathan2003} considered portfolio optimization under a constraint excluding short positions.
+Although they did not speak about regularization, a no-short constraint is, in fact, a special case of an asymmetric $\ell_1$ regularizer.
+Brodie et al. \cite{brodie2009Sparse} and DeMiguel et al. \cite{DeMiguel2009} studied the effect of $\ell_1$ regularization on the performance and stability of portfolio selection.
+Subsequently, a number of groups investigated various aspects of the application of $\ell_1$ and related regularizers in portfolio optimization, e.g. \cite{Giomouridis2010Regular,Carrasco2011Optimal,Fan2012Vast,Yen2014NormConstrained,Fastrich2014Cardinality}.

 The problem of optimizing the variance under an $\ell_1$ constraint is a quadratic programming task which can be solved numerically.
 Our purpose here is to solve this problem analytically, which, to the best of our knowledge, has not been done before.
-The method that enables us to solve it is borrowed from the theory of disordered systems and goes by the name of the method of replicas \cite{mezard1987Spin}.
+The method that enables us to do this is borrowed from the theory of disordered systems and goes by the name of the method of replicas \cite{mezard1987Spin}.
 It assumes that the underlying distribution is Gaussian and it works in the Kolmogorov limit, where both $N$ and $T$ go to infinity, but their ratio $r=N/T$ is kept finite.

 We will show that the $\ell_1$ regularizer does not eliminate the instability, only shifts its value.
 (A similar effect was observed in the case of the Expected Shortfall risk measure in \cite{caccioli2016Lp}.)
-The new critical value turns out to be $r=2$, corresponding to the fact that $\ell_1$ eliminates at most half of the assets in the portfolio.
+The new critical value turns out to be $r=2$, corresponding to the fact that $\ell_1$ eliminates at most half of the assets from the portfolio.